Guohai93/reinforcement-learning-an-introduction/README.md

 # Reinforcement Learning: An Introduction
-Python implmentation for Sutton & Barto's [Reinforcement Learning: An Introduction (2nd Edition)](http://incompleteideas.net/book/the-book.html) including
+Python implmentation for Sutton & Barto's [Reinforcement Learning: An Introduction (2nd Edition)](http://incompleteideas.net/book/the-book.html)

-code for figures and some exercises in the book.
+> Codes for figures and some exercises in the book.

 ## Contents